FAQ (Frequently Asked Questions)

 Definitely don’t throw it away, surprisingly; there are a ton of uses for toothpaste outside of the mouth.
 Here are just a few ideas we found when we Googled “uses for toothpaste”.
-Please note, these tips only work with paste not gel.
+Please note, that these tips only work with paste, not gel.

 Clean the bathroom sink – Toothpaste contains tiny, natural abrasives, such as silica that work great on shining up your sink, including the faucet.

 Remove odor from hands – The same ingredient that freshens your breath will also remove unpleasant odors from your hands.
-Just use it that same way you would use hand soap.
+Just use it the same way you would use hand soap.

 Clean a clothes iron – To clean that gummy residue that occasionally builds up on your iron, just scrub it with some toothpaste.
 Those little abrasives come in handy again.
 Just make sure to do this on a cool iron.

 Remove scuffs from leather shoes – Out of shoe polish right before the big date?
-No problem, just grab your toothpaste, put a dab on your shoes.
+No problem, just grab your toothpaste and put a dab on your shoes.
 Rub with a soft cloth then remove with a damp cloth.
 Your shoes will look brand new.

 If your cleaning my teeth shouldn’t you focus on my teeth only?